cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {{field}}, it implements the following method:

 * `Field.gen() -> Field` returns the generator of a large subgroup of the multiplicative group.
-To be FFT-friendly, the order of this subgroup NUST be a power of 2.
+To be FFT-friendly, the order of this subgroup MUST be a power of 2.
 In addition, the size of the subgroup dictates how large interpolated polynomials can be.
 It is RECOMMENDED that a generator is chosen with order at least `2^20`.